CI Financial (TSE:CIX) Price Target Raised to C$26.00

-CI Financial (TSE:CIX) had its price objective upped by TD Securities from C$24.00 to C$26.00 in a research note issued to investors on Thursday morning, Analyst Ratings Network reports.
-TD Securities currently has a na rating on the stock.
+CI Financial (TSE:CIX) had its target price lifted by equities researchers at Scotiabank from C$24.00 to C$26.00 in a note issued to investors on Tuesday, BayStreet.CA reports.
+The brokerage presently has a “sector perform” rating on the stock.
+Scotiabank’s target price suggests a potential upside of 14.64% from the stock’s current price.

-A number of other research firms also recently commented on CIX.
-Scotiabank increased their target price on CI Financial from C$22.00 to C$24.00 in a report on Friday, May 14th.
-BMO Capital Markets increased their target price on CI Financial from C$23.00 to C$26.00 and gave the stock an outperform rating in a report on Friday, May 14th.
-CIBC increased their target price on CI Financial from C$21.00 to C$23.00 in a report on Friday, May 14th.
-Finally, Royal Bank of Canada increased their target price on CI Financial from C$24.00 to C$25.00 and gave the stock an outperform rating in a report on Friday, May 14th.
-Three research analysts have rated the stock with a buy rating, CI Financial currently has an average rating of Buy and a consensus target price of C$25.00.
+CIX has been the topic of several other research reports.
+Royal Bank of Canada lifted their price target on shares of CI Financial from C$24.00 to C$25.00 and gave the company an “outperform” rating in a report on Friday, May 14th.
+BMO Capital Markets lifted their price target on shares of CI Financial from C$23.00 to C$26.00 and gave the company an “outperform” rating in a report on Friday, May 14th.
+CIBC lifted their price target on shares of CI Financial from C$23.00 to C$24.00 and gave the company a “na” rating in a report on Friday.
+Finally, TD Securities lifted their price objective on shares of CI Financial from C$24.00 to C$26.00 and gave the company a “na” rating in a research report on Thursday, July 15th.
+One research analyst has rated the stock with a hold rating and three have assigned a buy rating to the company.
+The stock has a consensus rating of “Buy” and an average target price of C$25.33.

-The business also recently declared a quarterly dividend, which was paid on Thursday, July 15th.
-Investors of record on Thursday, July 15th were issued a $0.18 dividend.
-This represents a $0.72 annualized dividend and a dividend yield of 3.16%.
-The ex-dividend date of this dividend was Tuesday, June 29th.
-CI Financial’s dividend payout ratio (DPR) is 31.86%.

-In related news, Director Thomas Pinaud Muir purchased 35,000 shares of the business’s stock in a transaction that occurred on Friday, May 14th.
-The shares were acquired at an average price of C$21.80 per share, with a total value of C$763,000.00.
-Following the acquisition, the director now owns 35,000 shares in the company, valued at approximately C$763,000.
+In other CI Financial news, Director Thomas Pinaud Muir purchased 35,000 shares of CI Financial stock in a transaction that occurred on Friday, May 14th.
+The shares were bought at an average price of C$21.80 per share, for a total transaction of C$763,000.00.
+Following the completion of the transaction, the director now owns 35,000 shares of the company’s stock, valued at approximately C$763,000.

 CI Financial Company Profile